 - Waveform math.
-Set up math waveforms (see page 247) using the basic arithmetic functions, including FFT, or create more advanced math waveforms using the math expression editor.
+Set up math waveforms using the basic arithmetic functions, including FFT, or create more advanced math waveforms using the math expression editor.
 Waveform expressions can contain measurement results and other math waveforms. - Spectral analysis.
 Display spectral magnitude and phase waveforms based on your time-domain acquisitions.
-Control the instrument using the traditional spectrum analyzer controls (see page 763), such as span, center frequency, and resolution bandwidth. - Mask testing.
-Use Mask Testing (see page 786) for signal violation detection and pass/fail testing.
-Test signals against a user defined mask, or with the Mask Testing Option (see page 914), you can test against industry standard masks.
+Control the instrument using the traditional Spectrum analyzer controls, such as span, center frequency, and resolution bandwidth. - Mask testing.
+Use Mask Testing for signal violation detection and pass/fail testing.
+Test signals against a user defined mask, or, on some models, with the Mask Testing Option, you can test against industry standard masks.